algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Security

 Our Application does not keep any data from the users.
 As such we are compliant with the GDPR and CCPA regulations.

 ---

+## Accessibility

+To ensure the application is accessible to all users, including those with disabilities, the following accessibility features have been implemented:

+- **Screen Reader Support**: The application is compatible with screen readers, providing descriptive labels for all interactive elements.
+- **Color Contrast**: The color scheme has been designed to meet WCAG 2.1 AA standards for contrast, ensuring readability for users with visual impairments.
+- **Resizable Text**: Users can resize text without breaking the layout or functionality of the application.
+- **Alt Text for Images**: All images include descriptive alt text to provide context for users who rely on screen readers.

+---

+## Backup and Recovery

+To ensure data integrity and availability, a robust backup and recovery strategy has been implemented:

+- **Automated Backups**: Regular automated backups of the database and application files.
+- **Redundant Storage**: Backups are stored in multiple locations to prevent data loss.
+- **Disaster Recovery Plan**: A comprehensive disaster recovery plan is in place to restore services quickly in case of an outage.
+- **Testing**: Regular testing of backup and recovery procedures to ensure reliability.

+---